 Q. I’m not ready to start the program right now.
 Can I just register when I’m ready to start and watch the recording then?

-A. Although you can watch the recording and start your 30-days whenever you like, registration for the current cycle will close on April 10, 2017.
+A. Although you can watch the recording and start your 30-days whenever you like, you must register before the program begins.

 Q. I have a vacation/work trip/special celebration coming up.
 Won’t this interfere?

 This isn’t some extreme 30-day detox that will interfere with vacation plans or holiday celebrations.
 It’s a simple yet powerful approach that will fit easily into your (and your family’s) daily routine.
 The whole idea here is to develop habits (and attitudes about healthy eating) that are flexible enough to accommodate life’s little ups and downs, instead of going on and off various regimens.

 I loved this comment from a previous participant: “Our family went to Disneyworld right in the middle of my 30-day challenge.
 Being on the challenge didn’t ruin my vacation.
 Even better, being on vacation didn’t ruin my challenge!”